 Watching comedies, dramas, thrillers, adventure movies or sometimes just binging baking shows is a fine way to silence your inner demons.
 Therapy is also an option.

-Watching TV series in French (with or without subtitles) will not only help you improve your listening skills, but you will also begin to recognize the huge array of accents, dialects and registers the French language has to offer.
+Watching TV series in French (or even movies) will not only help you improve your listening skills, but you will also begin to recognize the huge array of accents, dialects and registers the French language has to offer.
 Your vocabulary gains will also be off the charts, bro.
 Bear in mind that TV should be used as additional learning material and is not a replacement for exercise or social interaction

 Without further ado, here are 5 French TV series that will inspire you to dust off your berets and practice your existential angsty faces in the mirrors.

 Get up close and personal with some of France’s most renowned actors whilst learning about life in a Parisian ad agency.
 Dix pour cent, known as Call my agent! in English, is a popular TV show first aired in 2015 on France 2.
 Each episode showcases a French movie star and reviews their careers, which is ideal for those curious about French celebrity culture.
 The Cannes specific episode will take you behind the scenes of France’s biggest and most flamboyant film festival.
 The eagerly-awaited season 4 is on its way.
 Patience, SVP.

 Pro tip: English subtitles are available on Netflix.
 Andréa, Gabriel, Arlette, Matthias and Camille will surely help you improve your listening skills and teach you some new French expressions and idioms.
 From a cultural point of view, you’ll learn about French movie stars, new and old.

 2) Fais pas ci, fais pas ça (2007 – 2017)